Remember the feeling when you first got your new laptop? No lags, no freezes, no hangs — everything was brand-new and it seems just perfect!

 Note that in some cases it’s the security software that is over-consuming your laptop’s system resources.
 Make sure you are using a lightweight one like MalwareBytes and adjust relevant settings properly.

 Reason 3: Running Out of Disk Space

-Although it’s a myth that more disk space means a faster laptop, in general, it’s good practice to maintain at least 15 percent of free space on your laptop hard drive (or SSD).
-This helps boost your laptop performance quite a bit and eliminate freezing issues.
+Although it’s a myth that more disk space means a faster laptop, in general, it’s good practice to maintain at least 15 percent of free space on your laptop hard drive.
+This helps boost your laptop performance quite a bit and eliminates freezing issues.

 What to do about it: Go ahead and clean your laptop’s main drive.
-Unfortunately, it isn’t that easy as it sounds because there isn’t one-fit-all fix.
+Unfortunately, it isn’t as easy as it sounds because there isn’t a one-fits-all fix.

 Lastly, if you want to save time doing so.
 Get CleanMyPC and use the Uninstaller feature and several other helpful features for efficiency.